apigee/apijam/Module-1/README.md

 #### Apigee Community
 If you have any questions/comments please visit https://community.apigee.com/index.html

-##### This is not an official Google or Apigee product.
+##### This repository is not an official Google or Apigee product.
 This repository is used for educational/training purposes only.